-For information, visit The Student Success Centre website.
+For information, visit the Student Experience website.

 Western’s Work Study program offers an opportunity for students to work part-time on campus in jobs that accommodate their studies.
 The objectives of the Work Study program are to assist students in financial need with a regular source of income that does not add to their debt load, offer students training and experience that will assist them in further studies and their eventual entrance into the workforce, and to help staff and faculty.

 For further information visit the Office of the Registrar website.